kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

 	}

 Depending on your app, it may be completely fine for users to use your product on a jailbroken phone.
-Judgment has to be made depending on the developer or company needs.
+Integrity checking in recent years helps prevent spammers from botting an app.

+To learn more about protecting your environment from spammers, check out the [Digital Signatures With Swift](http://code.tutsplus.com/tutorials/creating-digital-signatures-with-swift--cms-29287), [Securing Network Data Tutorial for Android](https://www.raywenderlich.com/10056112-securing-network-data-tutorial-for-android) and [SafetyNet API documentation](https://developer.android.com/training/safetynet/attestation).